Chapter 3-How to Sharpen and Smarten Your Baby or Toddler’s Mind

 Don't be concerned about not knowing how to do this.
 There is free help available for you.
 I don't have the time to consult anymore, but there is a great need for the knowledge I have gained over the years.
 Through my online education organisation, Valida Academy, I created Primary School Prep DIY to help you.

 It is a free, detailed, step-by-step online guide.
 It shows you how to teach your baby/toddler to read, do maths and write using brain training techniques.
 It shows you how to do this using the flash-card method.
 It will provide you with step-by-step guidance and visual examples.
 It also provides you with lots of tips that will help you.
-It is based on my 16 years of experienceYou will need to spend time teaching your child.
-You will need to be able to spend around 15 minutes in the morning or in the first half of the day, and then another 15 minutes in the second half of the day, such as the afternoon or early evening.
-You will need to be able to do this for at least five days each week.
+It is based on my 16 years of experience.

-If you can spare this time, then please pause reading and register for instant access to Primary School Prep DIY here.
+If you want our guidance, then please pause reading and register for instant access to Primary School Prep DIY here.
 Remember, it's free.

 Sign Up For Primary School Prep DIY Here